You need a pavement licence if you want to place tables and chairs on the public highway outside your café or restaurant.

 When you apply

-To apply for a licence, you need to complete the application form and return it to us via firstname.lastname@example.org.
+To apply for a licence, you need to complete the application form and submit it online.

 On the day you apply, you will also need to display a public notice in a prominent position next to the highway.
 You can download a public notice template.